(Andy on right, photo credit: Andy Hill)

 This post is a descriptive essay about the Tanzania trip written by Andy Hill, a senior at Glendale High School.
-After graduation Andy plans to become a doctor, and later start his own practice that works to fund a non-profit that builds hospitals in Africa.

 Hot air rushes into my lungs.
 Not the wet, heavy heat of the marsh; nor the dry, scorching heat of the desert.
 This is a pleasant heat that fills every inch of my body.
 I am immersed in a nature I have never encountered; yet deep inside, I feel at home.
 The land itself feels alive; from the trees standing tall and regal, to the palms that lean and sway.
 Mountains stretch high above the trees; their peaks impaling the clouds, ever struggling to climb higher.
 Even the dirt I stand on feels raw, like the hands of a prisoner relentlessly fighting his chains.

 I see an entirely new world.
 A forest of strange tropical trees, vibrant and bursting with life, stretches before me.
 The forest empties into a field, vast and flat but for two soccer goals made of little more than branches.
 In the distance lies a school, its weather-beaten exterior stands strong despite its years.
 Often it is full of children—students, learning and preparing for their lives.
 Today, however, is a day for play.

 The field is alive.
 Students sprint across it, some bouncing happily and others with looks of fierce determination.
 School uniforms flap in the wind as the players chase after the ball.
 The air is filled with shouts and laughter; giddiness and urgency.
 Some voices call out happily, while others demand, “Mimi” (Me) or “Hapa” (Here).